 def square(x): return x * x

-Let’s take an example of Lambda Function with Higher Order Function.
+Let’s take an example of the Lambda Function with Higher-Order Function.

 # app.py integers = range(1, 10) even = list(filter(lambda x: x % 2 == 0, integers)) print(even)

-In the first line, we have defined the integer list, and then we have used the filter higher order method and pass the lambda function which takes arguments of list one by one and then filter out the data and then return the list with filtered data.
+In the first line, we have defined the integer list, and then we have used the filter higher-order method and pass the lambda function, which takes arguments of the list one by one and then filters out the data, and then returns the list with filtered data.